Clement Lindley Wragge: Later years

 Wragge travelled for a number of years after finishing with the Queensland Government.
 In 1904 he visited the Cook Islands, New Caledonia and Tahiti to examine local fauna, and wrote a report on caterpillars and paper wasps for the government in Rarotonga.

 He applied unsuccessfully for the job of (Australian) Commonwealth Meteorologist at the Bureau of Meteorology in 1908 before returning to New Zealand.
 He lived for a time in Dunedin before settling at 8 Awanui Street (previously named Arawa St and prior to that Bath St), Birkenhead, Auckland with his de facto wife Louisa Emmeline (known as Edris) Horne, an Anglo-Indian theosophist.
 There he founded the Wragge Institute and Museum which was later partly destroyed by fire, including most of his written works and diaries, and also the well known visitor attraction – Waiata tropical gardens.

+Between 1900 and 1922, Wraggle gave lectures on the magic lantern, a type of image projector.
+These lectures, titled, "A Voyage through the Universe" (1902), "The Majesty of Creation" (1906), "The Grandeur of the Universe" (1912), and "The Endless Universe and Eternal Life" (1918–22) were accompanied by a collection of 350 lantern slides.
+The collection of slides reside with Auckland War Memorial Museum.

+Wraggle, C. Depicts clusters of stars and nebulae.

+Wraggle, C. Photograph taken from a hill overlooking a bay.

+Wraggle, C. Lunar Alps before sunset (Fiji).

 During his tour to India in 1908, Wragge met Mirza Ghulam Ahmad, who had claimed to be the Promised Messiah foretold in the Bible and Islamic scriptures.
 The dialogues between the two are recorded in the Malfūzāt, the discourses of Ghulam Ahmad.
 Some of his followers believe that Wragge had converted to Islam and stayed a Muslim until his death.
 Proof of his conversion is cited by Ahmadiyya Muslim scholars in the form of letters written to Mufti Muhammad Sadiq, a companion of Ghulam Ahmad, by Prof. Wragge after his meeting with Ghulam Ahmad at Lahore.
 However, more personal family records suggest that Wragge remained a theosophist up until his death in 1922.

 Clement Wragge died on 10 December 1922 in Auckland from a stroke.
 His son by his de facto wife Louisa, Kismet K Wragge, stayed on as "First Officer" of the Wragge Institute.